mila-iqia/blocks/docs/serialization.rst

    of your pickled main loop before resuming training.

 The first approach used is to pickle the entire :class:`main loop
-<blocks.main_loop.MainLoop>`, effectively serializing the exact state of the
+<.MainLoop>`, effectively serializing the exact state of the model as well
-model as well as training.
-Techncially there are some difficulties with this
+as training.
+Techncially there are some difficulties with this approach:
-approach:

 * Some Python objects cannot be pickled e.g. file handles, generators, dynamically generated classes, nested classes, etc.